grantramsey/grantramsey.github.io/source/research.html.md

 Charles Pence and I are constructing a tool for the automated text mining and analysis of the evolutionary biology journal articles.
 The central question in this project is: What insight can we gain about the nature and history of evolutionary biology by applying text analysis tools from the digital humanities to the evolutionary biology literature?

+## Website:

+*   The evoText website <http://www.evotext.org/> is still in beta.
+Over the coming months, we plan to implement more analysis tools and journal articles.
+Click [here](/ndworks.pdf) to read an article about evoText.
+This work is supported by [National Science Foundation Scholars Award #1456573](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1456573&HistoricalAwards=false).

 ## Related publications:
 *   [download-icon](/papers/2016-shpbbs-evotext.pdf) Ramsey, G. and Pence, C. H. (2016) "evoText: A new tool for analyzing the biological sciences." _Studies in History and Philosophy of Biological and Biomedical Sciences_ 57: 83-87.
 [DOI: 10.1016/j.shpsc.2016.04.003](http://dx.doi.org/10.1016/j.shpsc.2016.04.003)

-## Website:

-*   The evoText website <http://www.evotext.org/> is still in beta.
-Over the next two years, we plan to implement the analysis tools and add a comprehensive set of journal articles.
-Click [here](/ndworks.pdf) to read a recent article about evoText.
-This work is supported by [National Science Foundation Scholars Award #1456573](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1456573&HistoricalAwards=false).

 # The Evolution Working Group